dfns/dfns-sdk-ts/README.md

 })
 ```

-- `AsymmetricKeySigner`
+#### `AsymmetricKeySigner`
-  - Exposed in `@dfns/sdk-keysigner` package
-  - Implements `CredentialSigner`
-  - Needs to be used server-side.
+It is exposed in `@dfns/sdk-keysigner` package, implements `CredentialSigner`.
+It **needs to be used server-side**.
 It could be used client-side, but we don't recommend it.
 On a browser, any key-based crypto signing should be handled in a service worker.
 We are working to add other helper classes to help you support that.

 ```ts